mauzigoe/matter-for-vscode/README.md

-# MatTer-for-vscode
+# matter-for-vscode

-`MatTer for vscode` is an extension which lets you spawn a matlab terminal and run matlab scripts in vscode .
+`matter for vscode` is an extension which lets you spawn a `matlab` terminal and run `matlab` scripts in vscode .
 This project is in early development.

 ## Features

 This extension provides following feature:
-- create a matlab terminal in vscode
+- create a `matlab` terminal in vscode
-- run matlab scripts in vscode
+- run `matlab` scripts in vscode

 ## Requirements